Subscribe to celebrate curiosity! Click Here!

 If I lived in a small state such as Connecticut or Delaware, I would likely just state that (instead of saying southeastern Pennsylvania as I do now).

-Find First Author Visit Events
+Find Your First Author Visit Events

 At this point, you've done enough that you can get your first gig if you're ready to work with someone you know...and for free.